FlyBase/fuzzy-onions/README.md

 production: <path to a directory containing the datasets>
 staging: <same, but for datasets from the staging server>

-[proformae]
+[curation]
-directory: <path to a directory containing FlyBase's proformae files>
+proformae: <path to a directory containing FlyBase's proformae files>
 ```